 Gidaki

 Gidaki is not accessible by road, but there are 2 alternative ways to reach the beach.
-The first way (and the easiest for many) is by boat, which departs daily from Vathi at 11am and returns at 5pm.
+The first way (and the easiest for many) is by boat, which departs daily from Vathi at 11 am and returns at 5 pm.
 Our second and favorite way to get to Gidaki is by the path that starts from Skinos.
-The route takes 30 to 40 minutes, is relaxing and passes through the pine forest.
+The route takes 30 to 40 minutes, is relaxing, and passes through the pine forest.
 We suggest that you wear your sportswear and choose the second way of accessing Gidaki, as the view of the beach from the top of the path will be unforgettable.

 gidaki beach at Ithaca